PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Related Work

+LTL-guided policy learning broadly divides into hierarchical and goal-conditioned approaches.
+Hierarchical methods convert an LTL formula into an automaton used as a reward machine \cite{icarte_using_2018, icarte_reward_2022, camacho_ltl_2019}, learning a sub-policy for each automaton state or transition \cite{hasanbeig_certified_2023, yuan_modular_2019, hahn_omega-regular_2019, bozkurt_control_2020, bertrand_deep_2020, cai_modular_2021, voloshin_eventual_2023, shah_ltl-constrained_2025, fan_imitation_2025}; these typically yield \textit{single-task} policies, since the automaton states correspond to a particular LTL specification.
+Goal-conditioned methods instead condition the policy on a learned representation of the LTL formula \cite{jackermeier_deepltl_2025, jackermeier_zero-shot_2026, vaezipoor_ltl2action_2021, leon_nutshell_2022, qiu_instructing_2023, zhang_exploiting_2023, zhang_exploiting_2024, yalcinkaya_compositional_2024, xu_generalization_2024, giuri_zero-shot_2025, abate_semantically_2026}, enabling \textit{multi-task} policies by training over a distribution of task representations.
+Crucially, all such methods compose specifications from a fixed, discrete vocabulary of propositions known a priori, limiting their applicability to tasks with propositions parameterized by continuous variables; if a new LTL specification uses a proposition unseen during training, the policy is not able to generalize to that specification \cite{vaezipoor_ltl2action_2021, jackermeier_deepltl_2025}.
+In comparison, our work enables \textit{parametric} generalization by modeling propositions as instances of atomic predicates with particular parameter values.

-Other work has experimented with parameterizing LTL specifications, but these methods either learn single-task policies \cite{jothimurugan_composable_2019, jothimurugan_compositional_2021, shukla_logical_2024}, or the simple parameter embedding scheme they use severely restricts the space of tasks, often to sequential reach tasks of one proposition each \cite{hatanaka_reinforcement_2025}.
-In comparison, our work remains expressive enough to admit \textit{arbitrary} LTL formulae by using parameterization to obtain meaningful embeddings of the atomic propositions, from which an embedding of the task is then composed.
-Promising work by \citet{GenZLTL} demonstrates efficient generalization to unseen propositions by remapping portions of the observation space into universal ``reach'' and ``avoid'' observations, but relies on the assumption that the observation space can be partitioned into proposition-specific observations, produced by identical observation functions under output transformation, which is not true (or may require significant environment-specific engineering) for general environments; our work makes no such assumptions, but instead assumes that the task propositions can be meaningfully reformulated as instances of atomic predicates.
+Other work has experimented with parameterizing LTL specifications, but these methods either learn single-task policies \cite{jothimurugan_composable_2019, jothimurugan_compositional_2021, shukla_logical_2024} and simply append the parameters to the observation space, or the simple parameter embedding scheme they use severely restricts the space of tasks, often to sequential reach tasks of one proposition each \cite{hatanaka_reinforcement_2025}.
+In comparison, our work remains expressive enough to admit \textit{arbitrary} LTL formulae by using parameterization to obtain meaningful embeddings of the propositions, from which an embedding of the task is then composed. \citet{guo_one_2025} generalize to unseen propositions by remapping observations into universal reach/avoid signals, but relies on the observation space being cleanly partitioned into proposition-specific components with a shared structure amenable to fusion, which does not hold for general environments.
+In comparison, our work makes no such assumptions, instead assuming that propositions are parameterized instances of predicates.
+See Appendix \ref{app:extended_related_work} for an extended discussion of related work.